System Design Space

 Domain scaling

-Onboard domain teams to shared modules, maturity metrics, and regular drift governance cycles.
+Onboard domain teams to shared modules, maturity metrics, and a regular infrastructure-drift governance loop.

 Security